KareemAbdoSE/Advanced-Customer-Management-System/README.md

 - **RESTful APIs:** Exposes endpoints for managing customers.
 - **Spring Data JPA:** Integrated with PostgreSQL for data persistence.
 - **JDBC Support:** Alternative data access strategy using JDBC for custom queries.
+- **Cloud Deployment:** Deployed on AWS Elastic Beanstalk with PostgreSQL RDS.
 - **Error Handling:** Robust error handling with custom exceptions.
 - **Environment Flexibility:** Easily switch between local and cloud databases.
 - **Docker Support:** Optionally containerize your application for consistent deployment.
 - **Security:** Basic setup with room for adding Spring Security.

-> **Note:** This project is a work in progress.
-Additional features, improvements, and documentation will be added as development continues.
+> **Note:** This project is fully functional and deployed to AWS, but additional features and improvements may be added.

 ## Technologies Used